 The Right Hon.
 Lord THOMAS PELHAM CLINTON, 10, Cleveland-square, Chairman.
 The Hon.
-F. H. F. BERKELEY, M.P. for Bristol, Victoria-square, Pimlico, Deputy-Chairman.
+F. H. F. BERKELEY, M.P. for Bristol, Victoriasquare, Pintlico, Deputy-Chairman.
 John Cropp, Esq., Oaklands, Clapham.
 Charles Heneage, Esq., 3, Cadogan-place, Belgrave-square.
 Samuel J. Noble, Esq., Soho, and S. Moreton-street, Pimlico.
 Capt.
 W. Peel, 24, Beaumont-street, Portland-place.

 (With power to add to their number.)
+(With power to add to their number.)

 CHIEF ANALYST.

-Dr. Letheby, Professor of Medical Jurisprudence, London Hospital, and Officer of Health for the City of London.

-SOLICITORS .- Messrs.
-Harbin and Smith, 12, Clement's-inn.
+Dr. Letheby, Professor of Medical Jurisprudence, London Hospital, and Officer of Health for the City of London Solicitors.-Messrs.
+Harbin and Smith, 12.
+Clement's-inn.
 BANKERS.-The Bank of London, Threadneedle-street.
 GENERAL MANAGER.-William Cribb, Esq.

 Offices-25, Bucklersbury, London.

-The Adulteration of our Food has become so dangerous

-and universal a practice, that the Legislature have deemed it necessary to inquire searchingly into the social evil by means of a Committee of the House of Commons, which has found it to be no fanciful chimera, but a dangerous fact, that nearly all the necessaries of life are fearfully adulterated.
+The Adulteration of our Food has become so dangerous and universal a practice, that the Legislature have deemed it necessary to inquire searchingly into the social evil by means of a Committee of the House of Commons, which has found it to be no fanciful chimera, but a dangerous fact, that nearly all the necessaries of life are fearfully adulteleading articles the evil is thus graphically depicted:-

-The Times newspaper has made the most strenuous efforts to arouse the attention of the public to a sense of the dangers they incur from the present system, and the im-portance of an effectual remedy being found.
-In one of its leading articles the evil is thus graphically depicted:--
+The Times newspaper has made the most strenuous efforts to arouse the attention of the public to a sense of the dangers they incur from the present system, and the importance of an effectual remedy being found.
+In one of its leading articles the evil is thus graphically depicted:-

 "We pay not only with our money, but our lives.
-For the worst of it is, that the articles we purchase are not merely diluted-they are adulterated - positively-abominably- poisonously.
+For the worst of it is, that the articles we purchase are not merely diluted-they are adulterated-positively-abominably-poisonously.
 There is scarcely a single article of daily use which it is possible to procure genuine from ordinary shops.

-"We ask for Bread, and we receive a Stone-" For Coffee, and we receive Chicory-
+"We ask for Bread, and we receive a Stone-

+"For Coffee, and we receive Chicory-